- Hand, Foot, and Mouth Disease

 Chickenpox and Pregnancy

-Maternal VZV infection during the final two weeks of a pregnancy carries an ominous risk for the infant.
-Infected infants have up to a 25% mortality (death) rate, and the worse prognosis exists for those infants whose mothers develop chickenpox during the last five days of confinement.
+Maternal VZV infection during the last 2 weeks of a pregnancy carries an ominous risk for the infant.
+Infected infants have up to a 25% mortality (death) rate, and the worse prognosis exists for those infants whose mothers develop chickenpox during the last 5 days of confinement.
 Overwhelming generalized sepsis (infection of the bloodstream that spreads throughout the body) and multiple organ infection and failure lead to such a dismal prognosis.
 Specific anti-VZV gamma globulin can be used to lessen the severity of neonatal disease

 Hand, Foot, and Mouth Disease Symptoms